 York is packed with great restaurants, independent cafes and pubs.

 For a cup of Yorkshire Tea and a Fat Rascal (a sultana and cherry Yorkshire cake), visit the iconic Bettys Tea Rooms.
-Enjoy your tea in fine china served by bow tied waiters, usually accompanied by a grand piano.
-Bettys is a York institution and though you may have to queue to get in, it will be worth it!
+Enjoy your tea in fine china served by bow-tied waiters, usually accompanied by a grand piano.
+Bettys is a York institution, and though you may have to queue to get in, it will be worth it as it is one of the best places for afternoon tea in York.

 For a pint with a twist, visit the Roman Baths Pub where after your pint or dinner, you can descend into the basement to see the remains of a Roman bathhouse.